 Florida court orders are not final until time to file a rehearing motion expires.
 Filing such a motion does not alter the effective date of Torchinsky's disbarment.
 Attorneys disbarred in Florida generally cannot reapply for admission for five years and must pass an extensive process that includes a rigorous background check and retaking the bar exam.

 Torchinsky was admitted to the bar in Florida on Feb.
 5, 2008, according to his profile at the state bar website.
-Torchinsky had prior history of discipline, according to his petition.
+Torchinsky had no prior history of discipline, according to his petition.

 Five sets of disciplinary charges involving conversion of client trust funds allegations and one disciplinary charge alleging Torchinsky engaged in neglect and lack of communication, were pending against Torchinsky, according to his petition.